Beretta AR70/90: AR 70/90 variants and the versions for the civil market

-In 1990 the AR70/90 (Automatic Rifle) model was adopted as a standard automatic rifle; in addition to the basic version with fixed stock, the SC70/90 variants (Special Carbine) with folding stock were adopted, mainly used by Alpine troops, and the SCP70/90 (Special Carbine Paratroopers) rifle for paratroopers with recoil pad foldable and shorter barrel than the SC which allows insertion into the rifle sheath used in parachute jumps.
+In 1990 the AR70/90 (Automatic Rifle) model was adopted as a standard automatic rifle; in addition to the basic version with fixed stock, the SC70/90 variants (Special Carbine) with folding stock were adopted, mainly for the Alpini troops, and the SCP70/90 (Special Carbine Paratroopers) rifle for paratroopers with recoil pad foldable and shorter barrel than the SC which allows insertion into the rifle sheath used in parachute jumps.

 A light support weapon variant, known as the AS70/90, was also developed.
 It could be fed with either ammo-belt or standard 30-round STANAG magazine.
 However, it was not adopted by Italian Armed Forces, whom had instead adopted the Belgian FN Minimi.

 As with BM59, the AR70/90 also supplanted the older AR70/223 models in all departments that had adopted it.

 Both the 70/223 automatic rifles and the 70/90 automatic rifles are also available in semi-automatic only versions for the law enforcement and civilian market.
 Known as the AR-70/90s, it was mostly identical to military variant, with exception of deleted flash hider, bayonet mount and carrying handle.

 Since January 2018, the latest civilian versions have been marketed by Nuova Jager S.r.l.
 These are mainly rifles acquired from the reserves of the Carabinieri, which have been modified by the distributor for semi-automatic operation only.
 These variants still maintain the original .223 Remington caliber, ability to take NATO/STANAG magazines, while barrel length has been reduced to 21mm.

 Replacement

 In 2008, Italian Armed Forces initiated the layered Soldato Futuro (Future Soldier) program, which sought to modernize the elements of the Armed Forces following the wake of innovations and battlefield experiences in 2000s.
-One of the program's perimeters was examining an potential replacement/upgrade for the Beretta AR70/90.
+One of the program's perimeters was examining a potential replacement/upgrade for the Beretta AR70/90.

 Beretta began to develop an upgraded version of the Beretta AR70/90 platform, but the product in development would eventually evolve into the Beretta ARX-160, which would be chosen as AR70/90's successor as standard automatic rifle of Italian Armed Forces.

 Between 2008 and 2014, there were around 30,000 ARX160 A2s that are chambered in 5.56×45mm NATO cartridge that have been supplied to the Italian Army, Italian Navy, Italian Air Force and Italian Special Forces, supplementing the AR70/90.
 ARX-160 has been since the deployed in several operations conducted by Italian Armed Forces, including missions in Afghanistan.